FAQ - Frequently Asked Questions

 Q: Do you charge per word or per page or by the hour?

-A: We quote for the whole job rather than by word count or number of pages or an hourly rate.
+A: We usually quote for the whole job rather than by word count or number of pages or an hourly rate but we do require an approximate total word count for a quote.

 Individual whole-job quotes are based on a combination of the total number of words combined with the amount of work required,